 The Congressional Bus Caucus

 After the passage of the Fast ACT, which included a significant bump up for bus funding, The Bus Coalition felt it was imperative to continue the momentum of support for buses on Capitol Hill.
-This thought inspired the creation and launch of the Bipartisan Congressional Bus Caucus in November 2017, and our work will continue in 2021 and beyond.
+This thought inspired the creation and launch of the Bipartisan Congressional Bus Caucus in November 2017, and our work will continue in the 118th Congress in 2023 and beyond.

 Bus Caucus Leadership